Mussels with Wine Sauce

 I know you do Christopher! 🙂

 Elaine, I loved reading your post!
 We live just outside Boston in Somerville.
-I love stumbling into others from New England on the internet!
-These mussels look DIVINE.
-I absolutely love that they’re already out of the shells for easy eating and the creamy polenta is beautiful!
+I love stumbling across others from New England on the internet!
+These mussels were divine.
+I absolutely love that they’re already out of the shells for easy eating, and the creamy polenta is delicious!

 Lauren!
 Yay!
 I live in Melrose!
 We aren’t far from each other, that is for sure.
 Thank you so much!

-This dish sounds incredible and looks gorgeous!
-I am a sucker for mussels and would devour this!
+This dish was incredible and it looks gorgeous!
+I am a sucker for mussels and devoured this!

 Thank you Stacey!
 It’s so yummy!